konkked/Underscore.cs/docs/api/Object/Query.md

 # Using the "Query" Object

 The Object module has a commonly used concept of a "query" object (such as in `_.Object.Constructor.Find(Type target, object query)`) which can be somewhat confusing, since the object itself isn't strongly typed (it accepts an `object` as a parameter) and can take a variety of forms.
 Following is a description of the different ways you can use the query object to filter your results from various `Object` methods.
+In addition, all of the submodules of `Object` have a `Query()` function to find things of their type (e.g. `MethodInfo` for `Object.Method`, `ConstructorInfo` for `Object.Constructor`).

 - [Object Array](#object-array)
 - [String](#string)